ENGINE V22 — LIVE IN PRODUCTION

 Technical analysis is layer 1 of 7 in the scoring pipeline.
 It generates the initial setup, but the remaining 6 layers — derivatives positioning, regime classification, macro risk, event catalysts, timing, and ML calibration — determine whether the setup meets the quality threshold.
 Most setups are rejected by these additional layers.

-They don't set entry prices — technicals do that.
-Fundamentals serve as gates and confidence adjusters.
-For example, extreme funding rate alignment can reject an otherwise valid setup, while a confirmed regime with no macro headwinds can boost its confidence score.
+They don’t set entry prices — technicals do that.
+Fundamentals serve as gates and Setup Score adjusters.
+For example, extreme funding rate alignment can reject an otherwise valid setup, while a confirmed regime with no macro headwinds can boost its Setup Score.
 Fundamentals filter which technical setups get published.

 We track every outcome with MFE/MAE at 24h, 48h, and 7d windows.
 The structural model has walk-forward validation (Brier 0.059 on 2019–2022 holdout).
 Portfolio metrics — Sharpe, Sortino, Profit Factor, Max Drawdown — are computed from live signal outcomes and available on the Track Record page.